Snowball (a pig)

-After Snowball leads the animals to victory at the Battle of Cowshed, a divide begins to open up between him and Napoleon.
-We learn that he is a much better public speaker, and that he "often won over the majority by his brilliant speeches, but Napoleon was better at canvassing support for himself in between times" (5.8).
-In other words, Snowball is much less of a schemer than Napoleon.
-Snowball may only be exciting the crowds with empty speeches, but he at least seeks out their support directly instead of acting behind the scenes.
+After Snowball heads the victorious Battle of Cowshed, the honeymoon is over with him and Napoleon.
+We learn that Snowball is a much better public speaker, and that he "often won over the majority by his brilliant speeches, but Napoleon was better at canvassing support for himself in between times" (5.8).
+In other words, Snowball isn't bringing the game—or rather, Napoleon is playing a different game.

-The divide between Snowball and Napoleon becomes widest over the issue of the Windmill.
-Snowball is passionate in support of the project, and though he doesn’t deny that it will be a difficult business, he thinks it is vital to the future success of Animal Farm.
-Furthermore, Snowball supports sending “out more and more pigeons to stir up rebellion among the animals on other farms" (5.12).
-Snowball is the forward-thinking pig.
-He imagines greater technical achievements on the farm and a revolution that can spread all the way across England.
-By contrast, Napoleon seems most concerned with consolidating the power they have already gained.
+And then there's the issue of the Windmill.
+This is Snowball's pet project; he thinks it's vital to the future success of Animal Farm.
+Plus, Snowball wants the Rebellion to spread; he wants to send out "more and more pigeons to stir up rebellion among the animals on other farms" (5.12).
+Like Old Major, Snowball is kind of a dreamer: he imagines greater technical achievements on the farm and a revolution that can spread all the way across England.
+Not Napoleon.
+All Napoleon wants to do is consolidate the power he's already gained.

-Snowball’s success is, in a way, his undoing.
+The problem is, Snowball isn't mean.
+He might be a little shady, but he's at heart an idealist.
 When he and Napoleon both make speeches to the crowd, Snowball is much more charismatic, and as he finishes, "there was no doubt as to which way the vote would go" (5.13).
-Napoleon, the schemer, has to come up with a response, and the only one he has is to sic the dogs on Snowball.
-They chase Snowball out of the yard, and he “slipped through a hole in the hedge and was seen no more” (5.14).